 Are you waiting anxiously for your utility bills?
 What does the bill include and what should you do if you disagree with the gas, electricity or utility bill?
 Can you complain about your heat bill?
 That’s what we look at in today’s article.

-The vast majority of housing-related services are paid for through deposits, which are usually billed once a year.
-The entity providing the services, i.e. the unit owners’ association or cooperative, must deliver the bill to the recipient of the services, i.e. the owner of the flat, the member of the cooperative (or the tenant), no later than four months after the end of the billing period.
+Most housing-related services are paid for in advance and are usually billed once a year.
+The entity that provides the services, i.e. the unit owners’ association or cooperative, must deliver the bill to the recipient of the services, i.e. the owner of the flat, the member of the cooperative (or the tenant), no later than four months after the end of the billing period.

 If you have individual heating in your flat (for example, using a gas boiler), then the following lines apply to you only to a very limited extent, relating only to the common areas of the building.